• Skip to primary navigation

 Holistic Treatment Options for Mental health 2There is a sense in which this statement is factual: Holistic treatments that don’t involve supplements—yoga, meditation, exercise, etc.—are typically not going to be harmful.
 There are some rare exceptions to this rule, however.
 For example, some people get hooked on exercise to such a degree that they injure themselves.

 There is another sense, though, in which this statement is fiction.
 Here Dr. Nelson pointed to the health risks that arise from taking too much of a supplement that in turn strains the liver or causes other symptoms.
-Another problem he has seen is when people take supplements alongside medications, not recognizing there can be harmful interactions.
+Another problem he has seen is when people take natural supplements alongside medications, not recognizing there can be harmful interactions.

 The point is that just because a nutritional supplement may be plant-derived doesn’t make it safe to take more of or at any dose.
 Just as there can be unwanted side effects with many psychotropic medications, there can be unwanted side effects of taking holistic supplements that claim to be natural.